christophergandrud/coreSim/README.md

 2. Simulate coefficients with `b_sim`.

-3. Find your quantities of intest with `qi_builder`.
+3. Find your quantities of interest with `qi_builder`.

 4. Present your results, e.g. by plotting the simulated quantities of interest.